 A Real-World Example

-A recent article published by The Wall Street Journal detailed what caused the fire at U.S. Steel Corporation’s 120-year-old Clairton, PA manufacturing plant on Christmas Eve 2018.
+An article published by The Wall Street Journal detailed what caused the fire at U.S. Steel Corporation’s 120-year-old Clairton, PA manufacturing plant on Christmas Eve 2018.
 A corroded sprinkler pipe fell and severed another pipe delivering oil to a compressor, which led to a series of events that resulted in a fire the size of a football field.
 According to workers, vibration was detected in one of the compressors prior to the fire, but the company decided to postpone inspecting it until after the holiday to avoid paying overtime costs.
 The fire not only cost U.S. Steel an estimated $40 million in building repairs, but it also disabled the air pollution system in place and spurred multiple lawsuits against the company.

 According to the WSJ article, the fire “fits a pattern of failures that have made many of U.S. Steel’s largest plants unreliable, inefficient and, in some cases, dangerous for workers and the surrounding community.”
 U.S. Steel apparently decreased its maintenance budget for buildings and structures at a facility near Detroit from $30 million to $3 million over a period of five years.
 “Managers had to wait until equipment broke down before ordering parts” and the number of mechanics and electricians was cut in half, leaving overworked crews no choice but to handle urgent repairs only.
 Additionally, the plant has received over 90 citations for violating its wastewater discharge permits and releasing carcinogenic chromium.
 The EPA’s investigation “found a lack of preventive maintenance on pipes and structure to contain the chromium” as well as “a lack of written procedures for cleaning and maintaining the wastewater treatment system.”